shreetika-poudel/Law-Firm-Website/README.md

    - Introduction to the law firm, highlighting key areas of expertise and a welcoming message.

 2. **About Us:**
-   - Information about the team, their experience, and the firm's values.
+   - Information about the team at MSP, their experience, and the firm's values.

 3. **Services:**
    - Details about the legal services offered by the firm.